Researchers

 Mr Alan Sims

-Mr Alan Sims is a PhD Candidate in the School of Applied Psychology at Griffith University.
+Mr Alan Sims is a PhD Candidate and casual research assistant in the School of Applied Psychology at Griffith University.
 Alan’s research specialises in the effects of alcohol on driving performance and vision, using driving simulators.
 In addition to objective measurements, Alan also delves into the subjective realm, investigating how individuals perceive the impairment induced by alcohol.
 He pays particular attention to its impact on vision, recognizing the crucial role vision plays in safe driving.
 With prior experience in both flight and driving simulator research, Alan brings a practical and scientific approach to his work.

 Mr Daniel Malone

-Mr Daniel Malone is a PhD Candidate in the School of Applied Psychology at Griffith University.
+Mr Daniel Malone is a PhD Candidate and casual research assistant in the School of Applied Psychology at Griffith University.
 His primary research area involves investigating cognitive factors that impact emergency driving performance and safety.
 Daniel has previous experience using driving simulation technology to explore how secondary demands within an ambulance vehicle lead to increases in cognitive load for paramedics while driving.
 His current research aims to explore the impact of cognitive load on emergency driving performance and safety of paramedics.